Celery seems like a harmless snack, but is it actually safe for guinea pigs?

 How Much Celery Should a Guinea Pig Eat?

 Every guinea pig should eat around two-thirds of a cup per day filled with a mixture of raw and fresh fruits and vegetables.
+Never add more than one bite-size piece of celery to this mixture.

-Since celery is high in calcium and oxalates, low calcium veggies such as lettuce, bell peppers, and cilantro are a good option to combine with a cube of celery.
+Based on the nutrients in celery, this vegetable isn’t a great choice for your guinea pig’s daily diet.
+Since celery is high in calcium and oxalates, low-calcium veggies such as romaine lettuce, bell peppers, and cucumbers are a good option to combine with a cube of celery.

+Never feed your guinea pig celery every day.
 Two to three times a week is just perfect.

-There is a variety of fruits and vegetables that you can offer to your guinea pigs and mix them with a bite-size cube of celery: spinach, apples, baby carrots, or tomato slices.
+There’s a variety of fruits and vegetables you can offer alongside a bite-size cube of celery: spinach, apples, baby carrots, or tomato slices.
+Try various mixes to see which one is most enjoyable for your guinea pig.

+Celery shouldn’t be part of a guinea pig’s daily diet.
 It doesn’t contain high amounts of vitamin C, which is important for a guinea pig’s health.

 Instead, celery is rich in oxalates that may cause serious problems.

-Ensure a continuous supply of grass and/or grass hay for your guinea pigs (such as Timothy, Oaten, Barley, or grassy hay).
+Ensure a continuous supply of grass hay for your guinea pigs (such as Timothy, Oaten, Barley, or grassy hay).
+Lucerne (alfalfa) or Clover hay shouldn’t be fed to adult guinea pigs since they’re too rich in protein and calcium.

-High-quality hay should be available 24 hours a day; dry and sweet-smelling that doesn’t contain rot, mildew, or fungi.
+High-quality hay should be available 24 hours a day, dry and sweet-smelling without rot, mildew, or fungi.
+Hay and guinea pig pellets also help your piggies grind their teeth and keep them at an optimal length.

-How to Prepare Celery for Guinea Pigs?
+How to Prepare Celery for Guinea Pigs

-It’s simple and clear to prepare celery for your guinea pigs.
+It’s simple to prepare celery for your guinea pigs.
+Here are the steps to follow:

 - Get a new slice of celery